mharish12/notification-service/README.md

 - **Multiple Email Senders**: Configure and use different email providers
 - **RESTful API**: Complete REST API for all operations
 - **Template Processing**: Variable substitution using `{{variable}}` syntax
+- **Audit Trail**: Automatic tracking of who created/modified records and when with user context

 ## Technology Stack